 Learn all about the infamous unsinkable ship in the world’s largest Titanic museum, right where the ship was designed and built.
 Here’s all you need to know about Titanic Belfast.

-As you leave Northern Ireland’s capital city Belfast, going eastward across the M3, you are flanked on either side by some of the city’s finest buildings, and a highlight amongst them all is the state-of-the-art Titanic Belfast building, tucked behind the SSE Arena and overlooking the Belfast Lough.
+As you leave Northern Ireland’s capital city Belfast, going eastward across the M3, you are flanked on either side by some of the city’s finest buildings, and a highlight amongst them all is the state-of-the-art Titanic Belfast building, which is one of the most incredible architectural structures in Ireland and should be added to your Ireland itinerary, tucked behind the SSE Arena and overlooking the Belfast Lough.

-One hundred years after the Titanic first sailed, the Titanic Belfast opened its doors for the first time in 2012 and has become Belfast’s number one tourist and visitor attraction since, with 841,563 visitors in 2018 alone.
+One hundred years after the Titanic first sailed, the Titanic Belfast, which is one of the best museums in Ireland, opened its doors for the first time in 2012 and has become Belfast’s number one tourist and visitor attraction since, with 841,563 visitors in 2018 alone.

-The magnificent modern building is emblematic of the changing face of Belfast and expertly recounts the historic tales of the Titanic ship and her sister ships RMS Olympic and RMS Britannic.
+The magnificent modern building is emblematic of the changing face of Belfast and is a must on your Ireland Road Trip Itinerary.
+It expertly recounts the historic tales of the Titanic ship and her sister ships RMS Olympic and RMS Britannic.
+If you’re interested in facts about the Titanic, keep reading!

 Origins of the museum